zigavaupot/blogger/autumn-makeit-2025/graph-rag-scenario/index.md

 More about the referenced workshop: https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=4174&clear=RR,180&session=14463983008299

-In this workshop, we will setup a conversational agent that will enable to ask us questions about the well know children's book about a teddy bear called Piki Jakob written by Kajetan Kovič.

-We will use property graph to capture relationships between persons and objects in a book and provide these relations to LLM in order to answer questions.
-Note that this is just a demonstraion of possible, however if you think it through, these kind of solution could improve the quality of narravive chat solutions.

-Before we begin, I would also like to mention that this workshop has to pay all the credits to Oracle LiveLabs workshop Gain a competitive edge with Generative AI, use AI to generate the Edge and Vertices that make Property Graph data structures which I used as a reference

-More about the referenced workshop: https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=4174&clear=RR,180&session=14463983008299

 During this workshop, one of the key tasks is to generate text outputs that will later be used for Retrieval-Augmented Generation (RAG).
 We have prepared two configuration options for this step: